 The BHA uses criminal offender (CORI) records obtained from law enforcement agencies to screen Applicants for eligibility to the HCVP.
 All Applicants are advised in writing that criminal activity by any Applicant may be a cause for denial to the Section 8 Program.
-To determine eligibility the BHA reviews a Criminal Offender Record Information ("CORI") report from the Massachusetts Department of Criminal Justice Information Services Criminal History Systems Board ("CHSBDCJIS"), or a similar entity in another state, if the Applicant has not been residing in Massachusetts for the past two (2) years.
+To determine eligibility the BHA reviews a Criminal Offender Record Information ("CORI") report from the Massachusetts Criminal History Systems Board ("CHSB"), or a similar entity in another state, if the Applicant has not been residing in Massachusetts for the past two (2) years.
 The BHA will pay costs associated with obtaining criminal record reports.

 The BHA will request CORI for an Applicant who is fourteen (14) years of age or older in accordance with State and federal law.
-The BHA will does not have access review to any juvenile offender information.
-The BHA shall-only review CORI for an applicant who is 14 or older that is or washas been tried as an adult.
+The BHA will not review any juvenile offender information.
+The BHA shall only review CORI for an applicant who is 14 or older that has been tried as an adult.

-In conducting a review of an applicant's history of criminal activity the review shall be limited to a period of five-three (53) years for criminal activities which would be punishable as a misdemeanor or equivalent level of culpability under local law and ten-seven (407) years (except where the Housing Authority has an obligation to ban applicants whose criminal activity is subject to mandatory denial) for an activity which would be punishable as a felony or equivalent level of culpability under local law.
+In conducting a review of an applicant's history of criminal activity the review shall be limited to a period of five-three (53) years for criminal activities which would be punishable as a misdemeanor or equivalent level of culpability under local law and ten seven (107) years (except where the Housing Authority has an obligation to ban applicants whose criminal activity is subject to mandatory denial) for an activity which would be punishable as a felony or equivalent level of culpability under local law.
 The time period shall run from the date of conviction or the release date, whichever is later.